softcover/softcover_book/chapters/getting_started.md

 \noindent installs the `softcover` command-line interface (CLI) for creating new books, building ebooks, and publishing ebooks and other digital assets to the [Softcover website](http://www.softcover.io/).
 On some systems, you may have to install extra libraries; for example, on Ubuntu I needed to install `ruby1.9.1-dev` to get the `nokogiri` gem to install.

 To build the full set of output formats, Softcover requires some external dependencies.
-The `softcover` command will prompt you to install each dependency at the appropriate time, but many users will find it more convenient to install all the dependencies at once.[^homebrew] To check which dependencies need to be installed on your system, run `softcover check`:
+The `softcover` command will prompt you to install each dependency at the appropriate time, but many users will find it more convenient to install all the dependencies at once.
+To check which dependencies need to be installed on your system, run `softcover check`:

 ```console
 $ softcover check